 The buying agreement seemed OK for it being the first draft.
 But I again missed a lot of terms protecting me from one side’s misconduct.
 But there was no time to think about it yet.

 Pushing my luck too far

-I sent her a mail with an apology, that reservation contract is off the table.
+I sent her a mail with an apology, that the reservation contract is off the table.
 And that I am only willing to sign the final buying agreement right now, but not the reservation one.

 A minute later she called me on the phone and blurted out what is going on.
 That she arranged time with the seller and he will come at the agreed time.

 That got me confused.
 I politely responded, that in no circumstance.
 I said it aloud, that I will come to sign a reservation agreement.

 “This…this…is so unprofessional…”.
 But she calmed herself and offered to give my number to the agency’s lawyer so he can explain to me the whole thing.

 I agreed.
 But the lawyer never called.
 The next day I got an email wishing me good luck.
 That I can still use the agency’s financing services If I choose not to deal with the agency itself.

 Lessons learned from my first failed real estate deal

 That’s the end of the story of me trying to buy my first real estate investment property.